 Students who are assigned to an individual tutor will work with that person throughout their first semester and possibly throughout their first academic year.
-Tutor meetings are generally one-on-one depending on what makes sense, and sessions typically last one hour.
+Tutor meetings are generally one-on-one or two students to one tutor depending on what makes sense, and sessions typically last one hour.

 All writing tutors are equipped to support students with the ideal process of graduate level academic writing, which includes: building overall competence and skill, developing confidence in their capacity to write successfully, active reading/annotating, outlining, writing drafts and reflecting.
-See page 41 for course descriptions.
+See page 40 for course descriptions.